LoopKit/loopdocs/docs/loop-3/settings.md

 ## Dosing Strategy

 This row gives you the ability to select Dosing Strategy.
 The Dosing Strategy only affects the method by which the recommended bolus - if any - is delivered.
 The current selection is noted underneath the Dosing Strategy label.

+### Temp Basal Only

 The default (initial) value for this setting is Temp Basal Only.
 Tap on the arrow to the right to modify your selection.

 ![Dosing Strategy selection screen](img/loop-3-setting-dosing-strategy.svg){width="500"}
 {align="center"}